korpsvart/TabMaker/readme.md

 ### canApplyBarre

 This function checks if the barre technique can be applied to a chord voicing.
-It is called when the number of fretted notes is greater than 4:
+It is called when the number of fretted notes is greater than four:
 - it returns true if the
 - it returns false otherwise (the voicing is actually judged unplayable) A simplyfing assumption is made: the barre can be applied only on the leftmost fret, with the index finger.